ALor-ax/holdtheline/index.md

 ***

-## **Option 7 — 4b Movement**
+## **Option 5.7 — 4b Movement**

-Project 2025 will remove many women’s rights, including the right to vote.
+[**Project 2025**](https://www.project2025.observer/) will remove many women’s rights, including the right to vote.
 The 4b Movement is recognition that men are stripping women of their rights, and treat them poorly at all levels of society.
 If you are a single woman, or a woman in a questionable / horrible / abusive relationship, consider joining the 4b Movement.

 The [**4b Movement Reddit page**](https://www.reddit.com/r/4bmovement/ "https://www.reddit.com/r/4bmovement/") has more information for any women who are considering joining the movement.
 Men should stay out of that group as it is a space for women.

 ***

-## **Option 8 — Town Halls**
+## **Option 5.8 — Town Halls**

 Attend GOP Town Halls, and voice your concerns.
  Attend Democratic Town Halls, and voice your concerns.